Jacob-Stevens-Haas/mitosis/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# `mitosis`
+# Overview
-_Manage (and reproduce) computational experiments_

-Philosophically, an experiment is any time we run code with an aim to convince someone of something.
-As code, an experiment is a callable, registered with the mitosis tool in pyproject.toml
-The value of mitosis is
-automatically recording commit and parameterization of each trial, as well as html visuals.
-It helpfully refuses to run if the git repo is dirty (and thus unreproducible) or if parameter names have changed from a prior trial (e.g. the meaning of "low noise").
+Mitosis is an experiment _runner_.
+It handles administrative tasks to decrease the mental overhead of collaboration:
+* Creating a CLI for your experiment
+* Recording commit information
+* Tracking parameterization, as well as parameter names (e.g. "low-noise")
+* Storing logs
+* Generating HTML visuals
+* Pickling result data

-The virtuous consequence of these checks and organization is reduced mental overhead of collaboration.
+The virtuous consequence of these checks and organization
+    is a faster workflow,
+    a more rigorous scientific method,
+    and reduced mental overhead of collaboration.

 ## Trivial Example